Internet Traffic Shifts to the Edge (and CDNs)

 If you have the time, Arbor Networks’ Chief Scientist, Dr. Craig Labovitz, can walk you through the report’s findings that were presented at the North America Operator’s Group (NANOG) meeting in October 2009.

 If not, here are the most important summarized graphically.
-The first chart summarizes the rise, since 2007, of the Hyper Giants.
+The first chart shows the rise, since 2007, of the Hyper Giants.
 The Giants are content providers that have muscled into the top 10 traffic destinations usually dominated by the ISPs.
 Translation: Google and others have set up their own caching infrastructure at service provider locations.
 So instead of IP traffic passing through many routers spread out across domains, packets make just one or two hops to land on a server controlled by a content owner.

 ATLAS top 10 traffic volumes